po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/16-Stu_Factory-Functions/README.md

 3. Check console to see undefined values.

+4. Run `npm run test` to check if all unit test pass.

 ## 💡 Hints

 What is the context of `this` when inside of a factory function?